-At the Hollies PRU, the health, safety and well-being of every child is our paramount concern.
+At Bailey Street AP Academy, the health, safety and well-being of every child is our paramount concern.
 Our aim is for pupils to enjoy their time as pupils in the PRU.
 We want to work in partnership with parents/carers and mainstream schools to help our pupils to achieve their full potential and make a positive contribution.

 To promote a safe environment for pupils, our selection and recruitment policy includes all checks on staff suitability, including checks with the Disclosure and Barring Services, as recommended by Staffordshire County Council in line with current legislation.

 In accordance with our responsibilities under section 175/157 of the Education Act 2002, and “Keeping Children Safe in Education “ 2018, we have a Designated Safeguarding Lead and also a Deputy Designated Safeguarding Lead for Child Protection, who are members of the senior leadership team, and have received appropriate training for this role.
 It is their responsibility to ensure all staff in contact with children receive child protection awareness training on a regular basis.
 We believe safeguarding and promoting our pupils’ welfare is everyone’s responsibility, and we work together as a team to achieve this.
 Additionally, we always listen to our pupils and take seriously what they tell us.

 There are occasions when concern about a child may mean that we have to consult other agencies.
 Whilst we would always aim to work in partnership with parents/carers, there may be exceptions to this when concerns are raised for the protection of a child.